carmencchow/cyclistic_casestudy/README.md

 <h2>2.
 Prepare</h2>

 <h3><b>Data Source</b></h3>
 We will look at 12 months of Cyclistic's publicly available historical trip data (August 2023 - July 2024), which contains information such as bike type, station names and IDs, and their respective latitudes and longitudes.
-The anonymized data is made available by Motivate International Inc. Additionally, we will use data from the City of Chicago's Data Portal, which provides a list of bicycle station IDs and station names.
+The anonymized data is made available by Motivate International Inc. We will use data from the City of Chicago's Data Portal, which provides a list of bicycle station IDs and station names.

 <p>